Framing: What Are We Solving?

 Deciphering the Brief

-At its core, a brief should answer three things: what you're creating, who it's for, and when it's due.
-But most briefs don't get that far.
-Even a clear brief can hide flawed thinking.
+At its core, a brief should answer three things: what you are creating, who it's for, and when it's due.
+Many times briefs do not answer even those questions.
+Those that do can often hide flawed thinking.
 If you act too quickly, you risk solving the wrong problem.

-That's why the first step isn't action.
+That's why your first step is not action.
 It's interrogation.
 Look for assumptions, contradictions, and missing context.
-These are your blind spots, the weak points in the brief that can mislead the work before it even begins.
+These are blind spots, the weak points in the brief that can mislead the work before it even begins.
 Your job is to expose them and decide whether they can be eliminated.
 Clarity only comes after you confront what the brief leaves unsaid.

-Blind spots are not the client's failure, but a natural part of defining human problems.
+Blind spots are not failure; they are a natural part of defining human problems.
 Every brief is incomplete.

 Assumptions